 There are some types of epilepsy where seizures have a particular connection with sleep.
 And seizures can be related to different stages of sleep.
-There are 4 stages of sleep, with different brain activity in each.
+There are several stages of sleep, with different brain activity in each.

 What are the different stages of sleep?